dagartga/Boosted-Models-for-Parkinsons-Prediction/README.md

 Take the Kaggle dataset and get predictions for each of the patients
 - Take the file train_peptides.csv, train_proteins.csv, train_clinical_data.csv from Kaggle link in the Data Source section of this README.
 Place those files csv files in the ./data/raw/ directory
 - Create a python virtual environment
-- Use the Makefile to install requirements:
+- Use the Makefile to install requirements:<br>
 `$ make install`
-- CD into the src/ directory and run the prediciton pipeline:
+- CD into the src/ directory and run the prediciton pipeline:<br>
 `$ python pred_pipeline.py`
 - This will process all of the raw data and run predictions with the trained models, which can be found in ./models/prod_models/, and a new file called full_updrs_preds.csv will be created in the ./data/predictions/ directory
    - The predictions will have the column names: